 Unless you plan to pay cash, you'll need a recent preapproval letter from a lender.
 The letter will describe how much money you can borrow, based upon the lender's assessment of your credit score and income.

-"The problem is buyers want to find the house first, and then they think they'll work out the financing," Jenson says.
-"But the problem is the really good deals on these bank-owned, they go quick -- and the buyer doesn't necessarily have time to try to work out the financing afterward.
+"The problem is, buyers want to find the house first, and then they think they'll work out the financing," Jensen says.
+"But the problem is, the really good deals on these bank-owned, they go quick -- and the buyer doesn't necessarily have time to try to work out the financing afterward.
 They need to work that out first."

 Zimmerman says some first-time buyers make the mistake of assuming that the bank selling the home will also finance the mortgage as part of the deal.
 "Don't expect to get financing from the bank that foreclosed on it," she says.
 "That's a totally separate transaction, and they view it that way.
 The people in the (bank's) REO department are not loan officers.
 They are getting rid of bad assets."

 Try shopping today for the best mortgage deal on Bankrate.com.

 4. Pricing depends on sales pace

 There's no rule of thumb on what the bank's bottom line is on price.
 Just as with any other real-estate purchase, you have to look at the recent sales prices of comparable properties, or "comps."

 Jensen says: "You really have to look at the comps in today's current market conditions and write a competitive offer based on that.
 Sometimes the bank prices the homes really low, and the home will have multiple offers over list price within hours.
 Sometimes it's priced too high, and you can come in lower.
 A lot of times, buyers will come to me and say, 'We want to write offers for half price.'
 It just doesn't work that way."